-This publication covers the period from 1st of January 2014 to 31st of December 2022.
+This publication covers the period from 1st of January 2014 to 31st of December 2021.

-The figures extracted from the database on 1st of May 2023 and presented in this publication are likely to be slightly different to those presented in previous annual overviews of marine casualties and incidents and those presented throughout the year in various for a or in the next editions to be published, due to the following reasons:
+The figures extracted from the database on 1st of July 2022 and presented in this publication are likely to be slightly different to those presented in previous annual overviews of marine casualties and incidents and those presented throughout the year in various fora or in the next editions to be published, due to the following reasons:

-- the data can be subject to changes and updates over time as EU Member States add or update information on older cases; and - in January 2021 the number of Member States reporting in EMCIP was reduced by one.
-Therefore, in order to have meaningful data analysis and as it was done last year, all data from 1st of January 2014 to 31st of December 2020 has been analysed considering only the occurrences involving at least one of the 27 Member States of EU 27 and the two maritime EEA EFTA States being Flag State, Coastal State or Substantially interested State.
+- the data can be subject to changes over time as EU Member States add or update information on older cases; and - in January 2021 the number of Member States reporting in EMCIP was reduced by one.
+Therefore, and in order to have meaningful data analysis, all data in this publication, from 1st of January 2014 to 31st of December 2020 has been analysed considering only the occurrences involving at least one of the 27 Member States of EU 27 and the 2 maritime EEA EFTA States as, being Flag State, Coastal State or Substantially interested State.